 ® The importance of maintenance

-I have a machine in the shop right now that has no oil in the engine (and what little there is is pitch black) and shows many other signs of having had little to no maintenance over its 32,000 miles and almost 40-year existence.
+I had a Honda in the shop a few years ago that had no oil in the engine (and what little there was looked like black tar) and evidenced many other signs of having had little to no maintenance over its 32,000 miles more than 40-year existence.
 Can you say, "rough"?
 Totally neglected.

 But it's real, and it's critical.
-And what I am planning to tell this customer who is no doubt going to be very surprised when hearing the estimate, is this: "Buddy, think of it this way.
+And what I told this customer who seemed very surprised when hearing the estimate, was this: "Buddy, think of it this way.
 The money you saved over those years not doing necessary maintenance you now get to spend all at once."
 It's almost vehicular Karma.
-But whatever you label it, is that any way to treat a motorcycle?
-And this customer will likely have to spend a little more than the equivalent of all those years.
-You can almost bet on it.
+But whatever you label it, it's not any way to treat a motorcycle.
+And this customer was looking at spending a little more than the equivalent of all those years.
+And you what else?
+He blamed me.
+He acted like the victim.
+Came and got his bike in a trailer and hauled it away.

 I didn't start writing this article thinking of Robert Pirsig but now suddenly I am remembering him and his maintenance as meditative catharsis ethos.
 As a lifelong mechanic I have a strong empathy for something like that philosophy, but I would rather instead call it taking responsibility for the reality of entropy; heading off at the pass problems that will surely come if they are not anticipated.
 Why the word "preventative" is often used when describing necessary maintenance.

-While maintenance as an ethos was common among riders of the 60s and 70s and 80s, we of the current era must work at it; be proactive and intentional; make more of an effort in this day in which the maintenance ethic has, very demonstably, been lost.
+While maintenance as an ethos was common among riders of the 60s and 70s and 80s, we of the current era must work at it; be proactive and intentional; make more of an effort in this day in which the maintenance ethic has, clearly, been lost.

 Email me